Grumbo-pc/OpenDex/README.md

 # OpenDex

-Android desktop mode client for PC, similar to how Samsung DeX used to function on PC before it was discontinued.

 OpenDex is a Windows desktop client for using an Android phone in a desktop-style window over ADB and scrcpy.
 It can request Samsung-style desktop mode when the device firmware supports it, while retaining normal scrcpy mirroring as a fallback.

 ## Features